1-irdA/MakesLifeEasier/README.md

 • CompareSave : Compares the source and destination tree structure, deletes missing files and backs up present files.
 • AnalyseLocalFile : Analyses the number of lines and comments (//, /**, /*, */, *) in a local code file.
 • AnalyseRemoteFile : Analyzes the number of lines and comments (//, /**, /*, */, *) in a raw code file.
+• SelfStorage : Store all file who corresponds with extensions in folder

 ## Documentation